gardener/sow/README.md

 It uses the `deployment.yaml` and all the stubs used for its processing as stub.
 As state the state of the actual execution is used.

+If it contains a `files` section the listes files (structure with `path` and `data` fields) are written to the components export folder.

 #### The Data Flow